 Bone broth has many nutrients but it’s known as a great source of gelatin, which is just collagen which has been boiled down.
 You can add powdered gelatin to regular stock or broth to give it the superfood benefits of bone broth.
 Gelatin solidifies when cool, and is liquid when heated.
 Gelatin is tasteless and odorless, but it does change the consistency of the liquid to solid when cool.

 It’s important to use a high-quality gelatin, as you want it to be as nutrient dense and pure as possible to get maximum benefits.
-Perfect Supplements makes a great gelatin powder that is made with pastured-raised, grass-fed bovine bones.
-It’s also glyphosate free.
+Perfect Supplements makes a great gelatin powder that I personally have used and feel comfortable recommending.